thibaultcha/lua-resty-mlcache/README.md

 3. **callback**: a custom function that will only be run by a single worker to avoid the dogpile effect (via [lua-resty-lock]).

+TODO:
+- Custom shm serializers for Lua tables when faster performance than lua-cjson is desired.

 ### Table of Contents

 - [Synopsis](#synopsis)